openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/variables.rst

       Points to a shared, global-state directory that holds data generated during the packaging process.
 During the packaging process, the :ref:`ref-tasks-packagedata` task packages data
-      for each recipe and installs it into this temporary, shared area.
+      for each recipe and installs it into this shared area.
       This directory defaults to the following, which you should not change::

-         ${STAGING_DIR_HOST}/pkgdata
+         ${TMPDIR}/pkgdata/${MACHINE}

       For examples of how this data is used, see the ":ref:`overview-manual/concepts:automatically added runtime dependencies`"
       section in the Yocto Project Overview and Concepts Manual and the ":ref:`dev-manual/debugging:viewing package information with ``oe-pkgdata-util```"
       section in the Yocto Project Development Tasks Manual.
-For more information on the shared, global-state directory, see :term:`STAGING_DIR_HOST`.

    :term:`PKGDEST`
       Points to the parent directory for files to be packaged after they